zyw-200/Full_2022/README.md

 	./scripts/makeImage.sh 9050
 	./scripts/inferNetwork.sh 9050

-	by using the makeImage.sh in dependence/, the image_dir will be generated under firmadyne/
+	by using the makeImage.sh, the image_dir will be generated under Full_2022/

-4. for firmware setup,
+4. Setup for full-system emulation,

-	python run_afl_full_long.py 9925 httpd 192.168.0.30 80 1, and then kill the process
-	replace the input/seed, test.py, FirmAFL_config with that in FirmAFL_config
+	python Full_setup.py 9050 cgibin

+5.  configuration for specific firmware e.g., for 9050 firmware, put following file in image_9050 FirmAFL_config/9050/FirmAFL_config
+	FirmAFL_config/9050/test.py

-5. run the fuzzing process
+6. run the fuzzing process
->after running the start.py script, FirmAFL will start the firmware emulation, and after the system initialization(120s), the fuzzing process will start.
+It will start the firmware emulation, and after the initialization of system and http process , send the request, then fuzzing process will start.
 (Maybe you should use root privilege to run it.)

 	cd image_9050
 	./run_full.sh
-	python test.py
+	python test.py 192.168.0.1